VLAN Configuration in Cisco Switches

 Name <Name of the VLAN>

-The figure below illustrates the topology where Sw-1 has already been configured with VLAN 10 and 20.
-We can check using the Syntax Checker show vlan brief command in user exec mode to display the contents of the vlan.dat file.
-Now we should create some VLANs including VLAN-10 and VLAN-20 on Sw-2.
+The figure below illustrates the topology where Sw-1 has already been configured with VLANs 10 and 20.
+We can check by using the Syntax Checker show vlan brief command in user exec mode to display the contents of the vlan.dat file.
+Now, we should create some VLANs, including VLAN-10 and VLAN-20, on Sw-2.

-So, we can create VLANs one by one, using a series of VLAN IDs and using a range.
-The IDs can be entered separated by commas and the range of VLAN IDs can be separated by hyphens for example “vlan vlan-id”.
-Use the following command to create VLANs 10, 20, 30, 40, and VLANs 50-60.
+So, we can create VLANs individually, using a series of VLAN IDs and a range.
+The IDs can be entered separated by commas, and hyphens can separate the range of VLAN IDs, for example, “vlan vlan-id”.
+Use the following command to create VLANs 10, 20, 30, 40, and 50-60.

 Sw-2(config)# vlan 10, 20, 30, 40